-1. Go to Entourage's Tools menu and select Junk E-mail Protection (or Junk Mail Filter in Entourage v.X).
-Turn off Entourage's junk filter by clicking None and then OK (or uncheck Enable Junk Mail Filter in Entourage v.X).

-- 2. Open the Mailing List Manager, also in the Tools menu, and see if there are any items listed there.
-If so, you can leave them for now, but if you find that SpamSieve isn't processing certain messages, you should try removing the items from the Mailing List Manager.
-(You can re-create them as rules.) - 3.
+- 1. Go to Entourage's Tools menu and select Junk E-mail Protection (or Junk Mail Filter in Entourage v.X).
+Turn off Entourage's junk filter by clicking None and then OK (or uncheck Enable Junk Mail Filter in Entourage v.X). - 2.
+Open the Mailing List Manager, also in the Tools menu, and see if there are any items listed there.
+If so, you can leave them for now, but if you find that SpamSieve isn't processing certain messages, you should either make sure that Do not apply rules to list messages is unchecked for each Mailing List Manager rule or you should try removing the rules from the Mailing List Manager.
+(You can re-create them as regular rules.) - 3.
 Open Entourage's Preferences window.
 If you see an option in the General Preferences for Sync Services, select it and make sure that Synchronize contacts with Address Book and .Mac is checked.
 This will cause Entourage to sync its contacts15 with the Mac OS X address book so that SpamSieve can access your addresses and know from the start that your regular contacts aren't spammers.
 You are now done with Step 3.